Contemplating buying your home in San Pedro?

-Below are my nine steps to purchasing a home.
+These are my nine steps to buying a home.

-It's likely that you'll want to form an outline of items you want to have, get a feel for what school districts you'd like to live in, and begin working on your budget.
+When you begin your search, you'll probably want to form a check list of items you need to have, get an idea of what neighborhoods and school districts you'd like to live in, and start planning your budget.

-A good principle to adhere to is that your mortgage payment should be no more than 1/3 of your monthly income.
+A good guideline to go by is that your mortgage payment should be around a third of your monthly income.

-Step 2 – Contact a real estate agent in San Pedro
+Step 2 – Communicate with a real estate agent

 This is where Bloch & Hoskins Real Estate comes in.